Why Compare Goods in Transit Insurance?

 Couriers and Delivery Drivers

-If you’re paid to carry parcels or pallets for clients, you’ll need Hire and Reward GIT cover.
-Standard vehicle insurance doesn’t protect the goods you’re carrying.
+If you’re paid to carry parcels or pallets for clients, you’ll need Hire and Reward GIT cover (insurance designed for transporting goods belonging to customers rather than your own business).
+Standard vehicle insurance typically doesn’t protect the goods you’re carrying.

 Hauliers and Freight Operators

-Larger operators moving goods by the tonne often need CMR liability cover as well as full value GIT.
+Larger operators moving goods by the tonne often need CMR liability cover (cover relating to the Convention on the Contract for the International Carriage of Goods by Road – a legal framework governing cross-border road transport responsibility) as well as full value GIT insurance.
 A haulage fleet policy can bundle multiple vehicles.
 This is especially true for international work.

 Tradespeople